Field Types and Properties

 Signature

-This is an upload field that Stores an image file of a handwritten signature.
+This upload field Stores an image file of a handwritten signature.
 It allows a user to use drawings on the screen to create a signature image.
 The Image gets stored as a file on the form - similar to an upload or media field.

 On the web browser, add an upload field and set the special type to Analog signature.

-On the mobile form builder, use the signature field object directly available in the toolbox.
+Use the signature field object directly available in the toolbox on the mobile form builder.

 During data entry, users will see a box like this that they can either sign directly or tap to sign.

-Role - Optionally assign the signature to a specific user role that is required to sign it.
-Other roles will not be able to view the field on the form unless they have permission to view all signatures.
+Role - Optionally assign the signature to a specific user role required to sign it.
+Other roles cannot see the signature field on the form unless they have permission to view all signatures.

 Sketch Pad (Mobile App only)